raphhbw/WAKE_workshops/machine_learning/README.md

 **Session 1:** From linear models to deep learning
 **Session 2:** Machine learning for modern astronomy

-Each session is contained within it's own folder for ease of organisation - each session contains:
+Each session is contained within its own folder for ease of organisation - each session contains:
 - Slides
 - Session notebooks with elements missing for you to write, tweak, and experiment with
 - A 'solution' notebook fully filled in for you to refer to